Find out what to see and do in Sennori, a beautiful village on the Asinara Gulf that will enchant you with breathtaking views and precious traditions.

 The traditional dress of Sennori: among the most beautiful in Sardinia

-Let's continue with another story of craftsmanship and weaving, but this time the protagonists are gold and fabrics.
-The traditional dress of Sennori is one of the most colourful and original Sardinian costumes.
 It boasts no less than four women's variations, among the most precious on the island, and maintains many of the details of its classic style unchanged.
 The ceremonial dress has a unique headdress, an embroidered bodice and an apron; it also has a set of gold jewellery including shirt buttons, a brooch and a necklace with a cross or medallion.
 The week dress is less rich, especially in the details of the skirt, while the widow's dress retains the same line as the gala dress, with colours tending towards black and purple.

 The men's dress is also quite rich, while maintaining the classic cut of many other Sardinian costumes.

 Wearing one of these costumes is like stepping back in time, how to feel the full force of the past sewn into you.
-Many traditional festivals are an excellent opportunity to see women, men and children proudly parading through the streets in the traditional costumes of their country.
+Many traditional festivals are an excellent opportunity to see women, men and children proudly parading through the streets in the traditional dresses of their country.

 In Sardinia, among people who have remained secluded and almost isolated from the rest of the world, a primitive faculty of mixing reality with legend and dream continues, more so than in other regions.

-Sennori and the signs of an ancient civilisation
+Sennori and the signs of an ancient civilisation in Sardinia

 The first are prehistoric truncated cone-shaped buildings made of large stone boulders; they are among the tallest constructions in the Mediterranean basin after the Egyptian pyramids.
 The Nuragic civilisation inhabited the island from 1800 B.C. to the 3rd century B.C. and there are various theories about the function of the Nuraghi.
-It seems that some had a residential purpose, others military, others religious, but what is certain, in any case, is that they only exist here
+It seems that some had a residential purpose, others military, others religious, but what is certain, in any case, is that they only exist here.

 The Tombs of the Giants are collective tombs from the same era, so called because it is said that huge bones were found inside them.
 Their plan is reminiscent of the snout of a bull and the outer facade consists of large stones driven into the ground in a semicircle.